cfpb/regulations-parser/README.md

 regulations-parser
 ==================

-All the code to parse a regulation.
+Parse a regulation (generate a tree), also parse a regulation to generate layers.